isomerpages/cris-corp/news-and-events/news/_posts/2024-02-06-post-Celebrating International Day of Women and Girls in Science 2024.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Idwgs 2024 Banner" src="/images/Resources_News/240211 IDWGS/240211_IDWGS_2024.png">
 </div>
-<p><strong>Sci-Heroines Unveiled: Celebrating International Day for Women and Girls in Science 2024</strong>
+<p><strong>Sci-Heroines Unveiled: Celebrating International Day of Women and Girls in Science 2024</strong>
 </p>
 <p>Find out more about these seven inspiring ladies as they share their experiences
 and the stories behind the impactful work that they do, and how they are